hashicorp/terraform-provider-hashicups/README.md

 # Terraform Provider Hashicups

-This repo is a companion repo to the [Call APIs with Terraform Providers](https://learn.hashicorp.com/collections/terraform/providers) Learn collection.
+This repo is a companion repo to the [Call APIs with Terraform Providers](https://learn.hashicorp.com/collections/terraform/providers-plugin-framework) tutorials.

 In the collection, you will use the HashiCups provider as a bridge between Terraform and the HashiCups API.
 Then, extend Terraform by recreating the HashiCups provider.
 By the end of this collection, you will be able to take these intuitions to create your own custom Terraform provider.